What is synthetic data?

 - Gaussian Copula (GC).

 By default, CART is used.
 CART generally produces higher quality synthetic data, but might not work well on datasets with categorical variables with 20+ categories.
 GC is recommended in those cases.
-The tool contains a demo data for which output is generated.
-Use the ‘Try it out’ button.
+The tool contains a demo data explaing how data are processed.
+Use the “Demo dataset” in the web app.

 Try the tool below ⬇️